 Signed from: Newcastle (£35m), 2011

-Carroll followed a similar trajectory to Adam, but the brutish Geordie at least arrived with the promise of genuine potential.
-He was a significant gamble as the club’s record signing, but at 22 and having scored 11 and assisted nine in 19 Premier League games for Newcastle, there was hope that he could become the Kop’s new hero.
+Carroll arrived at Anfield with genuine potential, even if he was unlikely to ever match the standards set by predecessor Fernando Torres – sold to Chelsea the same day for £50m.
+He was also a significant gamble as the club’s record signing, but at 22 and having scored 11 goals in 19 Premier League games for Newcastle, there was hope that the Geordie could become the Kop’s new hero.

 6. Stewart Downing